Laravel Telescope: A Powerful Debugging Tool for Your Laravel App

 composer require laravel/telescope --dev

-Since Telescope is mainly used for development, it’s recommended to install it as a dev dependency (--dev).
+Telescope is primarily for development, so install as a dev dependency.

 php artisan telescope:install